-This is your best guide to Pastrami and corn beef.
-It shows you the best recipe you can combine with both to have a delicious meal.
-By the end of this article, you would be able to know which best suits your tummy’s needs.
+This is your best guide to choosing between Pastrami and Corned Beef.
+It shows you the best ways you can use both to make delicious meals.
+By the end of this article, you would be able to know which is best suitable for making a particular type of meal.

-More importantly, you would be able to make the right decision on purchasing excellent quality beef when you get to the store.
+More importantly, you would be able to make the right decision on purchasing the right beef needed to make your recipe.

 Food can be amusing.
-Sometimes, they are very familiar in taste.
+Sometimes, different foods can be similar in taste.
 Other times, they become so mystical that we don’t understand them at all.
-Or perhaps, we are the ones that are actually funny and mysterious.

 Cow meat: Corned Beef vs Pastrami

-If we did some poetic justice to it, Pastrami and corn beef require we travel back in time to when our early fathers first dissected cows, and their flesh was considered a delicacy.
+To understand the origins of Pastrami and Corned Beef, we need to travel back in time to when our early fathers first dissected cows, and their flesh was considered a delicacy.
 Though these two slices of meat are gotten from cows, they have different compositions and are prepared differently.

-Both slices of meat are cut in practically the same area in a cow; corned beef is the brisket area while Pastrami is cut from the navel, slightly close to the brisket on the abdominal section of the cow.
+Both slices of meat are cut in practically the same area in a cow; Corned Beef is the brisket area, while Pastrami is cut from the navel, slightly closer to the brisket on the abdominal section of the cow.

 Both slices of meat are cured with a saltwater solution.
-In other cases, this saltwater solution (brine) can be seasoned with spice.
-While corned beef is cooked by first boiling, the Pastrami is smoked entirely.
+In other cases, this saltwater solution (brine) can be seasoned with spices.
+While Corned Beef is cooked by first boiling, the Pastrami is smoked entirely.

 A little history of Pastrami and Corned Beef

-Many claim the corned beef originated from Ireland’s since it is a token for the celebration of Saint Patrick’s day in America.
-But the truth is; Corned beef is actually a property of the Jews.
+A lot of people claim that Corned Beef originated from Ireland since it is a staple for the celebration of Saint Patrick’s day in America.
+But the truth is, Corned Beef was first made by the Jews.

 The Irish people learned to make it from the Jews when they migrated to America.
 Saint Patrick’s Day was originally celebrated with Bacon and cabbage, not beef and cabbage.

-It’s funny how many even think Pastrami and corned beef are the same.
-That’s ridiculous, isn’t it?
-It actually is.
+It’s funny how many even think Pastrami and Corned Beef are the same.
+That’s ridiculous, isn’t it?.

-Though they look very similar and even have the same salting process yet, even little kids can differentiate between the two.
-Corn beef had its name from the rock salts that are used to treat the meat before cooking back in the olden days.
+Though they look very similar and have the same salting process, there are some clear similarities between the two.
+Corned Beef got its name from the rock salts that were used to treat the meat before cooking back in the olden days.

-Spices may include; pepper, salt, sugar, garlic and so on.
-After spices, you can go ahead, mix with vegetables, chicken, potatoes, turkey, pork and whatever you wish.
+Spices may include; pepper, salt, sugar, garlic, and so on.
+Aside from spices, you can mix with vegetables, chicken, potatoes, turkey, pork, and whatever you wish.

 Serving Pastrami vs Corned Beef

-There are no ways of serving Pastrami.
-It is how creative you can go with your culinary skills.
+There are no laid down ways to serve Pastrami.
+It is how creative you can get with your culinary skills.
 Most times, you will find Pastrami served with a sandwich.
-Most times in its most basic version, it is served with rye.
+Most times, in its most basic version, it is served with rye.

-Out of the several ways of serving corned beef, the most popular is serving with a sandwich.
-This is called the traditional corned beef.
+Out of the several ways of serving Corned Beef, the most popular is serving with a sandwich.
+This is called the traditional corned beef serving.

-When some slice of rye bread is overlaid with salted pieces of the meat.
+In this traditional serving, some slices of rye bread are overlaid with salted pieces of meat.
 It may be served hot or cold.
 But serving hot is more preferred.
 An alternative to this is the Mustard.

-The last type of corn beef is those you see served with potatoes and cabbage-like the ones served on Saint Patrick’s day.
+The last type of Corned Beef serving is the common one served with potatoes and cabbage-like the ones served on Saint Patrick’s day.

 These days, you can get all the information you need on Corned Beef and Pastrami recipes from the internet.
 No one needs years of kitchen tutorials to make a delicious corned beef or pastrami meal.
-All you need is to follow some simple set of cooking instructions which are littered all over the internet.
+All you need is to follow some simple set of cooking instructions you can find all over the internet.

-Maybe we have mentioned that both Pastrami and Corned beef have to be cured before they are eaten and we haven’t told you why.
-The idea is practical to extend the longevity of the meat.
+We mentioned that both Pastrami and Corned beef have to be cured before they are eaten, and we haven’t told you why.
+The reason is practical – to extend the longevity of the meat.

-Decades ago, no one kills a big cow unless there is a big celebration, and there are lots of people to feed.
-After beef has been extracted from the cow, they will need to be preserved to prevent bacterial accumulation.
+Decades ago, no one killed a big cow unless there is a big celebration, and there are lots of people to feed.
+After beef has been extracted from the cow, it will need to be preserved to prevent bacterial growth.

 The most logical thing to do was to salt the meat.
 Salting was the most effective method of preservation at that period.
 They were no refrigerators or microwaves then.

-After salting, the meat may last longer than usual, going up to ten days without rotting.
+After salting, the meat lasted longer than usual, going up to ten days without rotting.